QubesOS/qubes-doc/installing/installation-guide.md

 Upgrading
 ---------

-For instructions in upgrading an existing installation, please see the **Release Notes** of the version to which you want to upgrade.
-All of these release notes are available from the main [downloads] page.
+For instructions in upgrading an existing installation, please see [Upgrade Guides].

 Getting Help